MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/notifications/handling-push-notifications-in-windows/index.md

 ## Notifications Configuration
 Create a new Visual Studio project or use and existing one.
-If the MobileFirst Native Windows SDK is not already present in the project, follow the instructions in the [Adding the MobileFirst Foundation SDK to iOS applications](../../adding-the-mfpf-sdk/windows-8-10) tutorial.
+If the MobileFirst Native Windows SDK is not already present in the project, follow the instructions in the [Adding the MobileFirst Foundation SDK to Windows applications](../../adding-the-mfpf-sdk/windows-8-10) tutorial.

 ### Adding the Push SDK